FusionAuth/fusionauth-site/DocsDevREADME.md

 - If you are including a file in the docs which uses asciidoctor, do not prepend the include file path with `/`.
   - If it is a top level doc, use the full path: `include::docs/v1/tech/samlv2/_saml_limitations.adoc[]`.
 Otherwise you will get `WARNING: include file is outside of jail; recovering automatically` messages.
   - If it is an included doc (that is, one that starts with `_`), use the relative path: `include::../../../../src/json/scim/enterpriseuser-create-request.json[]` or `include::_scim-customizable-schema-shared.adoc[]`.
 Otherwise you will get `WARNING: include file is outside of jail; recovering automatically` messages.
 - If a doc pulls code from an example application, use the include directive against the raw github repo.
-You can also pull sections with tags or line numbers: `include::https://raw.githubusercontent.com/FusionAuth/fusionauth-example-node/master/package.json[]`
+You can also pull sections with tags or line numbers: `include::https://raw.githubusercontent.com/FusionAuth/fusionauth-example-node/master/package.json[]` or `include::https://raw.githubusercontent.com/FusionAuth/fusionauth-example-node/master/routes/index.js[tags=clientIdSecret]`

 ### For API docs
 - We have many APIs which return the same objects either singly (if called with an Id) or in an array (if called without an Id).
 If you are creating or modifying an API with this, see if you can use the -base pattern that the tenants and applications do to reduce duplicates.